dhoerl/PhotoScrollerNetwork/README.txt

 PhotoScrollerNetwork Project

-NOTE 2/15/2012: This project is undergoing major refactoring to handle images of unbounded size.
-Suggest you revisit on Feb 20th.
+v 1.2 Feb 19, 2012

 This sample code:

-- builds on Apple's PhotoScroller project by addressing its deficiencies
+- builds on Apple's PhotoScroller project by addressing its deficiencies (mostly the pretiled images)
-- provides the means to process large images for use in a zoomable scrollview
+- provides the means to process very large images for use in a zoomable scrollview
 - is backed by a CATiledLayer so that only those tiles needed for display consume memory
-- tiles the files backing the CATiledLayer for rapid tile rendering
+- each zoom level has one dedicated temp file rearranged into tiles for rapid tile rendering
-- demonstrates how to use concurrent NSOperations to fetch several large images concurrently
+- demonstrates how to use concurrent NSOperations to fetch several large images concurrently from the web
-- measure the time from when the first image starts decoding til the last one finished for 3 technologies
+- measure the interval from when the first image starts downloading til the last one finished for 3 technologies
+- supports two targets, one just using Apple APIs and the other (Turbo) using libturbojpeg
+- the second target lets you test with 3 means to download and process images
+- the incremental approach makes sparse use of mmap, does its processing as the image downloads, and can handle very large images

  * * *